Writer Profile

 1. What is CSV?

 CSV (Creating Shared Value) is a corporate strategy concept proposed by Harvard Business School Professor Michael Porter and Mark Kramer, a consultant in the field of corporate social impact, in their co-authored papers in 2006 and 2011*1.
-The 2011 paper includes statements such as: "The pursuit of shared value is about creating economic value in a way that also creates value for society by addressing its needs and challenges," "The principle of shared value involves creating economic value in a way that also creates value for society by addressing its needs and challenges," "Shared value is about expanding the total pool of economic and social value," and "The purpose of the corporation must be redefined as creating shared value, not just profit per se."
+The 2011 paper includes statements such as: "The purpose of the corporation must be redefined as creating shared value, not just profit per se"; "The principle of shared value involves creating economic value in a way that also creates value for society by addressing its needs and challenges"; "The principle of shared value guides companies toward the right kind of profits—profits that create rather than diminish social benefits"; and "Shared value is about expanding the total pool of economic and social value."

 The concept of CSV strategy also has its limits.
 In reality, a solution that satisfies "all" diverse stakeholders rarely exists, and trade-offs occur somewhere.
-For example, if a company increases employee salary levels, investment in their education, or purchase prices from suppliers (increasing value for employees and suppliers), the current net income for capital providers will likely decrease, at least in the short term.
+For example, if a company increases employee salary levels, investment in their education, or the purchase price from suppliers (increasing value for employees and suppliers), the current net income for capital providers will likely decrease, at least in the short term.

 In that sense, the success of a CSV strategy can be said to be quite difficult.
 However, it is precisely because it is difficult that CSV strategy is worth pursuing.
-If a company tries a CSV strategy and succeeds, that corporate action is highly likely to satisfy the aforementioned VRI*2.
+If a company tries a CSV strategy and succeeds, that corporate behavior is highly likely to satisfy the aforementioned VRI*2.

 2. CSV Strategies of Japanese Companies: Yamaha Motor and Kagome

-Yamaha Motor began its outboard motor sales business in "general areas" (the company's internal term for markets other than developed countries), starting with its entry into the East Pakistan (now Bangladesh) market in the 1960s.
+Yamaha Motor began its outboard motor sales business in "General Areas" (the company's internal term for markets other than developed countries), starting with its entry into the East Pakistan (now Bangladesh) market in the 1960s.
 The catalyst was a meeting between the then-Ambassador of East Pakistan to Japan and then-President Genichi Kawakami.

-(1) The business was 100% consistent with the company's management philosophy of "realizing enrichment."
+(1) The business was 100% consistent with the company's management philosophy of "Realizing Enrichment."

-(3) "Cross-sector alliance": By building cross-sector alliances that transcend the boundaries of diverse stakeholders (whether for-profit or non-profit, public institutions or not, etc.), they succeeded in complementing resources and capabilities lacking in their own company and building entry barriers through complex networking.
+(3) "Cross-sector alliance": By building cross-sectoral alliances that transcended the boundaries of diverse stakeholders (for-profit or non-profit, public institutions or not, etc.), they succeeded in complementing resources and capabilities lacking in their own company and building entry barriers through complex networking.

 (7) Reverse innovation: In addition to profit, the know-how and technological development opportunities gained from that market had economic value (technological development progressed, such as improving durability under the harshest usage conditions, which was then applied to products for developed countries).